A1 road (Latvia): Future

 After a 2020 inspection of the Salaca bridge in Salacgrīva, it was found that the bridge, which was built in 1960, is in a critical state.
 Therefore, for safety reasons, traffic across the bridge is currently regulated by traffic lights, there are weight restrictions, and a distance of 30m must be kept between vehicles.
 It is expected that the development of the construction project for a new bridge will be completed at the end of 2022, so that construction can start in 2023.
 During the reconstruction of the bridge, a 6m wide temporary bypass bridge will be built.
 The width of the new bridge will be 14.5m, with two 4m wide driving lanes and two 2.5m wide sidewalks on the sides of the roadway.
 The construction project is currently being carried out by SIA Projekts 3; the contract price is 185 thousand euros, 30% of which (55 thousand euros) is financed by the municipality of Salacgriva.

+As of May 2025, the Salaca River bridge in Salacgrīva, originally constructed in 1960, is undergoing a complete replacement due to its deteriorated condition.
+The existing structure is being demolished and replaced with a new four-span reinforced concrete girder bridge featuring steel beams and new abutments.
+Construction commenced in mid-2024 and is scheduled for completion by autumn 2025.

+To maintain traffic flow during construction, a temporary one-lane bridge was installed.
+However, this structure has faced challenges, including frequent damage to its metal deck plates under heavy traffic loads.
+In March 2025, the temporary bridge was closed for approximately one week to replace these plates, during which time freight traffic was rerouted via regional roads.

-Due to heavy traffic, it is planned to construct a two-level interchange on the highway near Ādaži at the intersection with P1, in order to provide vehicles, pedestrians, and cyclists with safe and unobstructed access to Carnikava and Ādaži.
-The development of the construction project began in 2022.
-It is planned that the construction of the interchange will take place no earlier than in 2024.
+Additionally, a two-level interchange is planned near Ādaži at the intersection with P1 to enhance safety and accessibility for vehicles, pedestrians, and cyclists traveling to Carnikava and Ādaži.
+The construction project began in 2022, with construction scheduled to commence no earlier than 2024.